Fully Adaptive Bayesian Algorithm for Data Analysis, FABADA: Results

 \subsubsection{One dimension - Spectra}

-In one dimension (Figure~\ref{fig:Results_1D}), \fabada behaves very similarly to the optimized Wiener filter, particularly in terms of PSNR (top panel).
-In general, the best results regarding this metric are achieved with the latter method; 19 out of the 57 ($33\%$) test cases, followed by \fabada, who obtained the best PSNR for 18 ($32\%$) estimations, being especially successful in the low signal-to-noise regime.
-Then, the optimized GF obtained the best reconstruction in 14 ($25\%$) cases, and the remaining 6 ($10\%$) correspond to the optimized SGF.
+In one dimension (Figure~\ref{fig:Results_1D}), \fabada behaves very similarly to the optimised Wiener and the Wavelet filters, particularly in terms of PSNR (top panel).
+In general, the best results regarding this metric are achieved with the latter methods; 18 out of the 57 ($32\%$) test cases by the Wiener filter, followed by the Wavelet filter with 15 ($26\%$) and \fabada, who obtained the best PSNR for 10 ($18\%$) estimations, being especially successful in the low signal-to-noise regime.
+Then, the optimised GF obtained the best reconstruction in 9 ($16\%$) cases, and the remaining 5 ($10\%$) correspond to the optimised SGF (4) and the TV filter (1).
 Neither LOWESS nor the median filter obtained in any case the best values for PSNR.
-Just taking into account these results, one can see how \fabada preforms as well as the best possible solutions of the standard methods typically used in astronomy.
-The average difference with respect to the highest PSNR achieved by any algorithm is only $0.511$~dB.
-This supports the idea that \fabada automatically achieves the limit of the standard methods, when their parameters are tuned to the (unknown) optimal values.
+Just taking into account these results, one can see how \fabada performs as well as the best possible solutions of the standard methods typically used in astronomy.
+The average difference with respect to the highest PSNR achieved by any algorithm is only $0.575$~dB, a little closer than the Wavelet method $0.598$~dB.
+This supports the idea that \fabada automatically achieves the limit of the standard methods when their parameters are tuned to the (unknown) optimal values.

-In terms of the SSIM metric (middle panels), our algorithm obtains slightly worse results, being the best option only in $2$ ($4\%$) test cases, with an average distance with respect to the highest SSIM of $0.137$.
-The optimized GF filter obtained $23$ ($40\%$) of the highest values and an average difference of $0.034$.
+In terms of the SSIM metric (middle panels), our algorithm obtains slightly worse results, being the best option only in $5$ ($9\%$) test cases, with an average distance with respect to the highest SSIM of $0.118$.
+The optimised GF filter obtained $23$ ($40\%$) of the highest values and an average difference of $0.034$.
 This result is due in part to the $SN132D$ spectra, where most of the information is concentrated in the emission lines.
 At high values of the noise level, almost all standard methods converge towards a horizontal line, where all the information is lost (see e.g. LOWESS in Figure~\ref{fig:RecoverSample_1D}).
-However, the SSIM (and, to some extent, PSNR) do not strongly penalize the misfitting of the emission lines when their statistical significance becomes low, which hints the limitations of these metrics to quantify the recovery of relevant information.
+However, the SSIM (and, to some extent, PSNR) do not strongly penalise the misfitting of the emission lines when their statistical significance becomes low, which hints the limitations of these metrics to quantify the recovery of relevant information.
 Discarding the SN132D spectra, \fabada is seldom the optimal choice, but the average distance decreases to $0.048$ in terms of SSIM, compared to $0.022$ for the GF and $0.056-0.085$ for the other algorithms.